fengguangle/wp-theme-bg-photo-frame/readme.txt

 * Add order of images setting function on the Theme Customizer.
 = 1.1 - January 15 2016 =
 * Improve photoframe mode interface.
+= 1.1 - January 22 2016 =
+* Big fix and Improve actions of photoframe mode.

 == Credits ==